Analog

 I’m not mapping a dungeon, but using squared paper for the structure gave me something to start with.

 A doodled map using the squares of squared paper to set the structure.
-Doodles in spaces between roads include geometric patterns, a river, trees and some sheet.
+Doodles in spaces between roads include geometric patterns, a river, trees and some sheep.

 A doodled map using the squares of squared paper to set the structure.
-Doodles in spaces between roads include geometric patterns, a river, trees and some sheet.
+Doodles in spaces between roads include geometric patterns, a river, trees and some sheep.

 Data